Volunteer @ Anjali-House!

 Supervising the kids, monitoring their safety and administering basic first aid when required

 Acting as role models for our students by dressing and behaving appropriately (shoulders and knees must be covered)

 We ask the volunteers to work as a team, support each other and ensure the workload is spread evenly.

 If you wish to apply, please fill in this Application Form and return it to firstname.lastname@example.org.
 Once approved, successful applicants will need to provide a scanned image of their passport, a police check from their country of residence and to abide by our strict Child Protection Policy.
 To help make the process of applying for a police check easier, please read this important information.
 Once you have submitted your application, you will be contacted for an interview and then informed as to whether or not your application has been accepted.
 If you have further questions or enquiries regarding volunteering, please contact us via email@example.com.
 You might want to read our tips for volunteering in Cambodia.

 Volunteers who cannot commit to a month but would like to teach may like to contact our partner organizations Globalteer and ConCERT, who work with a wide range of projects in Siem Reap and who are able to take volunteers for shorter durations.
 They also provide general information and advice about volunteering in Cambodia.

-Note: The $250 contribution is to offset administrative expenses for volunteers and serves as a general contribution to our organization; a standard practice at most NGOs in Southeast Asia.
-Housing, transportation, and food will all come at the volunteer’s own expense as we do not have the capacity to pay for these accommodations.
-If accepted, we would be happy to help you arrange housing in one of our partner guesthouses.
+Note: Housing, transportation, and food will all come at the volunteer’s own expense.
+We do not have the capacity to pay for these accommodations.
+If you need we can recommend guesthouses to you.
 All volunteers have the option of eating a free lunch at our center on workdays.